Johnny Clement

-John Louis "Johnny Zero" Clement (October 31, 1919 - December 11, 1969) was an American professional football tailback and quarterback.
-He played college football for SMU from 1937 to 1940 and professional football for the Chicago Cardinals (1941), Pittsburgh Steelers (1946-1948), and Chicago Hornets (1949).
+John Louis "Johnny Zero" Clement (October 31, 1919 - December 11, 1969) was an American professional football player who was a tailback and quarterback.
+He played college football for the SMU Mustangs from 1937 to 1940 and professional football for the Chicago Cardinals (1941), Pittsburgh Steelers (1946-1948), and Chicago Hornets (1949).
 In 1947, he led the NFL with an average of 5.2 yards per rushing carry in 1947, and his 670 rushing yards ranked second in the NFL.
 His career was cut short by a pinched nerve in his neck.

-Early years
+Early life

 Clement was born in 1919 in Stonebluff, Oklahoma.
 He attended Eldorado High School in Eldorado, Texas.
 He later enrolled at Southern Methodist University.
 He played college football as a halfback for the SMU Mustangs from 1937 to 1940.

 Professional football

 Chicago Cardinals

 Clement was selected by the Chicago Cardinals in the fourth round, 28th overall pick, of the 1941 NFL draft.
 He appeared in nine games, four as a starter, for the Cardinals during the 1941 season, tallying 690 passing yards and 94 rushing yards.